NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Low-set, hypoplastic nipples are often seen.
 Joint hyperextensibility and skin hyperlaxity may be observed.

-Seizures.
-Approximately 20%-35% of reported cases have had some type of seizures.
-Grand mal, partial, and myoclonic seizures have all been reported, however, very little clinical information is provided in most reports.
+Seizures of some type, including grand mal, partial, and myoclonic, have been noted in approximately 20%-35% of reported cases; very little clinical information is provided in most reports.

 Eczema.
 Moderate-to-severe eczema has been reported in a few individuals.